j796160836/homebridge-sengled/README.md

-# homebridge-sengled
+# homebridge-sengled (Beta)
-An unoffical [Homebridge](https://github.com/nfarina/homebridge) platform plugin for Sengled accessories
+An unoffical [Homebridge](https://github.com/nfarina/homebridge) platform plugin for Sengled accessories.

 This plugin uses the existing Sengled Element Home app infrastructure to allow you to control your Sengled accessories.